JoelHill/go-rest-http-blaster/GODOC.md

     // each outgoing request
     UserAgent string

-    // StrictREQ014 will cancel any request and return an error if any of the following
+    // RequireHeaders will cancel any request and return an error if any of the following
     // headers are missing:
     // 		Request-ID
     // 		Request-Source
     // 		Calling-Service
-    StrictREQ014 bool
+    RequireHeaders bool

     // StatsdRate is the statsd reporting rate StatsdRate float64